 - We strongly believe that a child should always wear a bike helmet.
 Stay safe when cycling depends upon teaching your child safe riding habits, developing advanced riding skills, and always being alert and aware of what is happening nearby.
 So buy that helmet and enforce its use, but please understand that safety features and helmets do not replace a parent’s obligation to teach and supervise their little rider at all times actively.

 Q. HOW LONG WILL MY CHILD RIDE A BALANCE BIKE BEFORE THEY OUTGROW IT?

-- From our experience, little riders fit correctly in one size for about three years.
+- From our experience, little riders fit correctly in one size of Rookie, for about three years.
 After that, it all depends on how fast your little one grows.
 Kidvelo Bikes for Kids range ensures each bike can offer at least three years of longevity, and then the child can move up to the next stage.

 Q. CAN I GET SUPPORT FROM OTHER PARENTS?